Babcock Ranch, Florida: Infrastructure

+In November 2023, Tampa General Hospital announced a partnership to expand into Babcock Ranch.

 Nature preserve

-Approximately ninety percent of Babcock Ranch's total land will remain undeveloped, including more than half of the area owned by developers Kitson & Partners, to be preserved as open space, nature reserves or for agricultural use.
+Approximately ninety percent of Babcock Ranch's total land will remain undeveloped, including more than half of the area owned by developers Kitson & Partners, to be preserved as open space, nature reserves, or for agricultural use.
 The Babcock Ranch Preserve, which includes land owned by the State of Florida and by Lee County, covers eighty percent of the ranch's original approximately 91000 acres.
 The preserve is self-funding, with all operations supported by revenue from the publicly owned working ranch, the first and only of its type in Florida.
-The preserve is being managed by Kitson & Partners until 2016 when a non-profit entity with board members appointed by the state will take over.
-The state plans to continue business enterprises to maintain the publicly owned land as a nature reserve with accommodations for recreation, including hunting, camping and hiking.
+The preserve was managed by Kitson & Partners until 2016, when a non-profit entity with board members appointed by the state took over.
+The state plans to continue business enterprises to maintain the publicly owned land as a nature reserve with accommodations for recreation, including hunting, camping, and hiking.